River Great Ouse

 and another 143 mi.
-Mostly flowing north and east, it is the fifth longest river in the United Kingdom.
 The Great Ouse has been historically important for commercial navigation, and for draining the low-lying region through which it flows; its best-known tributary is the Cam, which runs through Cambridge.
-Its lower course passes through drained wetlands and fens and has been extensively modified, or channelised, to relieve flooding and provide a better route for barge traffic.
-The unmodified river would have changed course regularly after floods.
+Its lower course passes through drained wetlands and fens and has been extensively modified, or channelised, to relieve flooding, stabilise its path, and provide a better route for barge traffic.

 The name Ouse is from the Celtic or pre-Celtic *Udso-s, and probably means simply "water" or slow flowing river.
-Thus the name is a pleonasm.
 The lower reaches of the Great Ouse are also known as "Old West River" and "the Ely Ouse", but the entire length of the river is often referred to simply as the Ouse in informal usage (the word "Great" – which originally meant simply big or, in the case of a river, long – is used to distinguish this river from several others called the Ouse).